PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

     API Gateway responses are cached for a specified TTL in seconds.

 ### Same Origin Policy and CORS (Cross-origin Resource Sharing)
-    Under the "same origin policy", a web browser permits scripts contained in a first web-page to access dat in a second web page, but only if both web pages have the same origin.
+    Under the "same origin policy", a web browser permits scripts contained in a first web-page to access data in a second web page, but only if both web pages have the same origin.
     This is done to prevent Cross-Site Scripting attacks (XSS).
     This is enforced by web browsers but ignored by PostMan and `curl`.